 In Tanzania, public primary school is traditionally taught in Kiswahili, while secondary school is taught in English.
 This gives students who have the resources to attend a private English language school a significant advantage over public school students.
 Kisimani School hopes to shrink this gap for local students with an aim to raise the bar for government primary schools and show what is possible when the community and its partners invest in education.

 The Service Learning Program at Kisimani School involves practical projects around the school grounds and in some of the buildings.
 It includes running extra-curricular programs, teaching English, assisting students with computer literacy and helping with meal preparation.
-Teaching students and qualified teachers have the chance to assist the teaching staff in their classrooms and work with teachers on teaching methodology and lesson planning.
+Teaching students and qualified teachers have the chance to assist the teaching staff in their classrooms and work with them on teaching methodology and lesson planning.

 Timeframe for Involvement

 - In-depth cultural exchange with teaching staff and students

 - Teach computer literacy skills with teaching staff and students

 - Assist teachers and students with English language lessons